-As devout Jews, early followers of Jesus—who eventually became known as Christians—professed their faith in one God as well.3 Later Christians even used philosophical categories from Greek thought to explain that God had only one nature, one substance, and one essence that is never divided.4
+The early followers of Jesus—who eventually became known as Christians—professed their faith in one God as well.
+Later Christians even used philosophical categories from Greek thought to explain that God had only one nature, one substance, and one essence that is never divided.

 GOD AS THREE-IN-ONE

 To cap it all off, Jesus gave his followers a mission just before he left.
 He challenged them to help others become believers as well.
-As a symbol of each changed life, he directed them to baptize those new followers in water “in the name of the Father and of the Son and of the Holy Spirit.”6 This three-fold formula became the key to the Christians understanding of who God is—one God, existing in three different persons.
+As a symbol of each changed life, he directed them to baptize those new followers in water “in the name of the Father and of the Son and of the Holy Spirit.”
+This threefold practice became the key to the Christians understanding of who God is—one God, existing in three different persons.

 The idea of God as three-in-one is indeed a mysterious concept, one that is difficult to understand.
 Analogies often fall short.

-Some think of God as H2O, which is sometimes a solid (ice), sometimes a liquid (water), and sometimes a gas (steam).
+Some think of God as water, which is sometimes a solid (ice), sometimes a liquid, and sometimes a gas (steam).
 Others compare God to an egg, which is part shell, part white, part yolk.

 The theologian Augustine offered a psychological analogy.
-He reflected on how the human mind has three faculties—memory, understanding, and will—but remains unified.7 Still others have suggested people as examples.
-For instance, a woman might have different roles in her life—an employee at work, a friend at the gym, and a wife at home—but she remains one person.
+He reflected on how the human mind has three faculties—memory, understanding, and will—but remains unified.

 All of these analogies attempt to explain how one entity can constantly be three persons.
 You see, God—as Christians understand him—does not decide to be like a Father one day, like Jesus another day, and like a Spirit the next.
 He does not simply change roles or forms.

 Rather, God is always one substance that is shared by three independent “persons” who each have a unique will and personality—and each is equally God.
-In fact, Christian teaching says that the Father is fully God, Jesus is fully God, and the Holy Spirit is fully God.8
+In fact, the Bible says that the Father is fully God, Jesus is fully God, and the Holy Spirit is fully God.

 LOVE IS AT THE CENTER